Skip to content

 • by

-Created by writer Tony Isabella and artist Trevor Von Eeden, Jefferson Pierce made his first appearance in Black Lightning #1 (April 1977).
+Created by writer Jenny Blake Isabella (who writes under the names Tony Isabella and Jenny Blake) and artist Trevor Von Eeden, Jefferson Pierce made his first appearance in Black Lightning #1 (April 1977).
 This Afro-American schoolteacher from the crime-ridden Suicide Slum area of Metropolis gained electrical superpowers and started fighting crimes under the name Black Lightning as a response by DC Comics to the success of Marvel’s Luke Cage.

 Through the years, Jefferson Pierce’s origin story evolved.
-His powers first came from a technologically advanced power belt and the schoolteacher also had an Olympic athlete background.
+His powers first came from a technologically advanced power belt, and the schoolteacher also had an Olympic athlete background.
 He needed something like that because his powers were not the result of a mutation or a science experiment.
-This didn’t stay like that as it was later revealed that the character possesses a latent metagene.
+This didn’t stay that way as it was later revealed that the character possesses a latent metagene.

 At first, Black Lightning fought criminals in his neighborhood, especially the members of the criminal organization called The 100.
-But Black Lightning is not your typical superhero, he’s also a father–and his two daughters also became superheroes, Thunder and Lightning.
-Pierce is certainly a team player and he worked alongside Batman as a founding member of the Outsiders superhero team.
+His stories often addressed social issues head-on, from urban crime and gang violence to racial injustice.
+Black Lightning is not your typical superhero, he’s also a father–and his two daughters also became superheroes, Thunder and Lightning.
+Pierce is certainly a team player, and he worked alongside Batman as a founding member of the Outsiders superhero team.

 Black Lightning Comics Reading Order

-Let’s start with two books.
-The first one collects all the issues from the original Black Lightning series.
+Let’s start with two comics.
+The first one collects all the issues from the original Black Lightning comic book series from 1977-1978.

-The second one is a new take on the first year of Jefferson Pierce as Black Lightning–published in 2009 after Final Crisis.
+The second one is a new take on the first year of Jefferson Pierce as Black Lightning–it was published in 2009, after the Final Crisis event.

 Black Lightning and The Outsiders

-Following the cancellation of his own title, Black Lightning briefly appeared in World’s Finest Comics, Justice League of America, and Detective Comics, then founded the Outsiders with Batman.
+Following the cancellation of his comic book series, Black Lightning briefly appeared in World’s Finest Comics, Justice League of America, and Detective Comics, then founded the Outsiders with Batman.

 After Batman and the Outsiders #32, the series was renamed Adventures of the Outsiders.
 Issues #33 to 38 offered new stories (only available for now as digital comics, not collected elsewhere)